Doohwancho/spring/java-fundamental/src/io/one_billion_rows_challenge/readme.md

 asdf local java ${java-version}
 ```

-## b. how to download 1 billion rows in .txt?
+## c. how to download 1 billion rows in .txt?

 ```
 cd step00-create-txt-with-massive-rows/